JeremyBankes/toolbox/README.md

 <a name="toDurationString"></a>

-## toDurationString(milliseconds, maximumPrecision, minimumPrecision) ⇒
+## toDurationString(milliseconds, maximumPrecision, minimumPrecision, pluralize) ⇒
 Converts a given duration in milliseconds to a string.

 **Kind**: global function